pyronear/pyro-sys-setup/README.md

 │   └── hosts.yml         # inventory file
 ├── files                       # directory to gather files and folders needed for system roles/tasks ├── requirements.txt
-├── rpi.requirements.txt        # requirements which need to be install on the RPI (only) ├── requirements.yml
+├── camera.rpi.requirements.txt        # requirements which need to be install on the camera RPI (only) ├── main.rpi.requirements.txt        # requirements which need to be install on the main RPI (only) ├── requirements.yml
 ├── roles                       # directory to gather roles │   └── common
 │       └── main_exemple.yml
+├── scripts_common
+│   └── some_script.py
+├── scripts_camera_rpi
+│   └── some_script.py
-├── scripts
+├── scripts_main_rpi
 │   └── some_script.py
 ├── ansible.cfg                 # user config file, overrides the default config if present └── master.yml                    # main playbook